-150 people, two days, no agenda.
-Mar 11-13 2016 will be the tenth annual Kiwi Foo Camp (or affectionately known as Baa Camp) is a private gathering of people who are building the future.
+150 people, two days, no agenda, Kiwi Foo Camp (or affectionately known as Baa Camp) is a private gathering of people who are building the future.
 Invitations are extended to those doing interesting work in fields such as neuroscience, Internet applications, psychology, open source programming, art, business, physics, politics, and all manner of interesting science and technology.
 They network, share their works in progress, and find new partners for collaboration.
 Past events have seen attendees form companies, change the legislative agenda, kick-off scientific research, and launch new international careers.

 Modeled on Tim O’Reilly’s Foo Camp, Kiwi Foo Camp is:

 - By and for interesting people: scientists, technologists, business people, politicians,

 - Limited in size,

 - Scheduled over a weekend,

 - A melting-pot of different interests, nationality, and opinion,

 - Free-form—talks are scheduled once everyone’s on site.